Why You Absolutely MUST Visit Hiriketiya Beach In Sri Lanka

 We did however find a roti shop just off the beach next Jesmi guesthouse.
 This place was awesome, a great little restaurant outside a family home and we loved it not only for the pricing, but because the food was good and it felt right to support a local family.

-Because our homestay was opposite Jasper House, we went there on the two mornings we spent in Hirikitiya.
+Because our homestay was opposite Jasper House (it's also a brilliant place to stay if you're looking for Dikwella luxury accommodation.
+Check for rates here.) we went there on the two mornings we spent in Hirikitiya.
 It cost 1200R (about AU$10) but we absolutely loved it.
 The class was led by another Westerner and from what I could see, the other classes were too around the island.

 I felt so inspired seeing all the fit surfers that I also went running early in the mornings before yoga and it felt awesome.
 There's loads of little lanes to run around and it was fascinating that running just 15 minutes down the road from our guest house was a surprise for all of the locals.
 Everyone came out to say hi to me and it was lovely.